-Social business is the blueprint for the transformation of an organization—bridging the external with internal, resulting in a more connected way of doing business and shared value for all stakeholders.
+Social business is the blueprint for the transformation of an organization—bridging the external with the internal, resulting in a more connected way of doing business and shared value for all stakeholders.

-This completes one half of the internal value chain, which is focused on employee and partner enablement.
+This completes one-half of the internal value chain, which is focused on employee and partner enablement.

 Lastly, when employees are enabled to engage externally with customers, there is conversation value since “employees of a company” are seen as trusted and credible sources (via Edelman Trust Barometer).